 Filing a Chapter 13 bankruptcy may be the ONLY method available to homeowners to stop payments on a second mortgage and eliminate debt obligations owed on a second mortgage.

-In order to successfully discharge second mortgage obligations, our attorneys will file a motion with the Bankruptcy Court in which we allege that your home is valued less than the amount owed on your first mortgage, in addition to any supporting evidence, such as an affidavit, appraisal, real estate tax statement, or other supporting documents.
+In order to successfully discharge second mortgage obligations, our attorneys will file a motion with the Bankruptcy Court.
+We allege that your home is valued less than the amount owed on your first mortgage, in addition to any supporting evidence, such as an affidavit, appraisal, real estate tax statement, or other supporting documents.
 The motion is subsequently served on the second mortgage holder and is decided by the court.
 If the court verifies that the home is valued less than the amount owed on the first mortgage, it will issue an order discharging the second mortgage obligation, pending the successful completion of a Chapter 13 bankruptcy.
 This allows homeowners to sell the home, if they choose, without being required to repay the second mortgage obligation.

 Should I Keep or Get Rid of My Home?